erincatto/box2c/docs/dynamics.md

 ## Shapes
 Recall that shapes don't know about bodies and may be used independently of the physics simulation.
-Therefore Box2D provides the b2Shape class to attach shapes to bodies.
+Therefore Box2D provides the b2Shape to attach shapes to bodies.
 A body may have zero or more shapes.
 A body with multiple shapes is sometimes called a *compound body.*